metamug/mason/README.md

 Learn more about jsp configurations here. https://tomcat.apache.org/tomcat-9.0-doc/jasper-howto.html

+### Mason Tag Libaries

+Mason provides a set of tag libraries which you can use in your JSPs.

 ### Mason Query

 Currently you can write inline queries in the resources.
 But we are working towards moving the queries outside the JSPs [Issue #11](https://github.com/metamug/mason/issues/11), so you can reference them and queries become reusable.
 This will be done via query files.